 If the student did not receive all of the funds that were earned prior to withdrawing, a post-withdrawal disbursement may be due.
 If the post-withdrawal disbursement includes loan funds, the student must give permission before the funds can be disbursed.
 Rivier may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
 Permission is required to use the post-withdrawal grant disbursement for all other school charges.
 Students will be notified of post-withdrawal disbursement eligibility within 30 days of the date of withdrawal determination.
 The school must return the Title IV funds within 45 days of the date the school determines the student withdrew.

-Before processing a Return to Title IV Funds, the University must verify the student began attendance in all classes used to determine financial aid eligibility.
+If a student is a Pell Grant recipient, the University must verify the student began attendance in all classes used to determine financial aid eligibility before processing a Return to Title IV funds calculation.
 If a faculty member indicates that a student never attended, the University will first adjust the disbursed aid if there is a resulting change in eligibility and then calculate the Return of Title IV Funds.
 As a result, the student may end up owing the institution for the amount of unearned aid.
 If the student never attended any classes, all aid will be cancelled and the student billed for all outstanding charges.

 Determining Earned Aid